noraracht/kf2d/README.md

 $INPUT_PHYLOGENY is an input phylogenetic tree in .newick/.nwk format that should be split into multiple smaller subtrees. -size parameteter is the user spacified subtree size.
 We set -size default to 850 but in practice we recommend user to define it.
 This command requires [TreeCluster](https://github.com/niemasd/TreeCluster) to be installed as a dependancy.
 ###### Output:
-Output is a text file (extension `.subtrees` that lists every leaf of a phylpgeny and its corresponding subtree number.
+Output is a text file (extension `.subtrees` that lists every leaf of a phylogeny and its corresponding subtree number.

 Training a subtree classifier model
 ------------